 The Company's Board of Directors is responsible for the oversight of the business and sets its strategy and risk appetite.
-Mr. John Lyons joined the Board on 8th April 2022.
+Mr. Jim Kehoe retired as Chair of ECCU on 14th April 2023 and was replaced as Chair by Ms. Aisling Kennedy.
+Mr. Kevin Murphy joined the Board on 23rd June 2023.
+Ms. Helene McManus joined the Board on 22nd August 2023, replacing Mr. Charles Murphy who retired on 22nd April 2023.
 Thus, at year end, the Board comprised the CEO, 4 Independent non-Executive Directors and 2 non-Executive Directors.
 ECCU previously obtained a derogation from the CBI exempting it from the requirement that the majority of its directors be independent non-executive directors.